-Professor Traum joined the Boyd School of Law in 2008 after a distinguished career as public service litigator.
+Professor Traum joined the Boyd School of Law in 2008.
 Her research focuses on criminal adjudication and sentencing, immigration, and habeas corpus.
-She teaches Federal Courts, Criminal Procedure Investigation, Criminal Procedure Adjudication, and directs the Appellate Clinic, which she founded in 2009.
-Her articles have been published in Maryland Law Review, Cardozo Law Review, Hastings Law Journal and Florida Law Review (forthcoming 2014).
+She teaches Federal Courts, Criminal Procedure, Criminal Law, and directs the Appellate Clinic, which she founded in 2009.
+Her articles have been published in Maryland Law Review, Cardozo Law Review, Hastings Law Journal, Florida Law Review, and Howard Law Journal (forthcoming 2015).

 After law school, Professor Traum clerked for Judge Stanwood R. Duval in the United States District Court for the Eastern District of Louisiana.
 She then joined the Environment and Natural Resources Division of the United States Department of Justice through the Attorney General’s Honors Program.
 From 2000 to 2002 she served as a trial attorney in the Civil Division of the United States Attorney’s Office in Las Vegas where she represented federal agencies in litigation involving federal lands, natural resources, and federal tort claims.
 From 2002 to 2008, Professor Traum was an Assistant Federal Public Defender in Las Vegas, representing indigent criminal defendants and federal habeas petitioners.
 She has argued more than 30 cases before the Ninth Circuit Court of Appeals.